Create a New Dataset¶

 \r\n) and MacOS/Linux row (

 \n) delimiters.
 Using the wrong row delimiter can lead Aunsight to interpret the data as a single row.

-It should always be remembered that Aunsight datasets are actually metadata records; as such, the dataset does not store actual data, but merely catalogs and tracks data being managed by the underlying storage infrastructure.
-For this reason, users can specify the storage resource to be used.
+Aunsight datasets are actually metadata records so the dataset does not store actual data, but merely catalogs and tracks data being managed by the underlying storage infrastructure.
+For this reason, storage resource are defined on the dataset.
 Storage resources are physical assets like a Hadoop cluster in a data center that are represented in the Aunsight platform by resource records.
-When creating a dataset, users can select the resource they want to store the dataset on from the drop-down menu.
-This list is populated by the storage resources available to the dataset's owning context.
+When creating a dataset, a default resource is set based on the organization or project level default resource configurations.
+However, users may select an alternate resource to store the dataset on from the drop-down menu which is populated based on the storage resources available to the dataset's owning context.

 As with the storage resource, datasets include metadata about the file used to store data on a resource.
 Normally, Aunsight will create a file using the dataset ID as its file path.
 Setting a custom path value will allow you to specify the filename used by the underlying storage resource.
 When specifying a custom path, any string that meets the requirements for a valid filename on the target filesystem and operating system can be used (e.g. avoid special characters like

 Bear in mind that Aunsight does not enforce unique filenames for each dataset.
 It is possible to create multiple datasets (Atlas records) that are pointing to the same file on a storage resource.
 In this case, both datasets would be operating on the same data, but they could have different metadata to allow two different schemas.
 While this can be useful in some few cases, unpredictable results can occur when multiple datasets are reading and writing from the same file.
 Additionally, using the same file path for two datasets increases the risk that file locks will cause dataflow or workflow failure if both datasets attempt to perform actions at the same time.